Downtown Columbia adds new charter school to fast-growing Cottontown neighborhood

 “Getting a school up and running in a year is a pretty hard task,” Clear Dot Principal Lindsey Ott said.
 “But here we are.”

-Clear Dot was originally going to use a building on the site of an old Cadillac dealership.
-But the location raised eyebrows of nearby retailers, who wanted to school to find a different location to avoid a spike in car traffic and a halt to alcohol sales at nearby restaurants.
+Clear Dot originally was going to use a building on the site of an old Cadillac dealership.
+But the location raised eyebrows of nearby retailers, who wanted the school to find a different location to avoid a spike in car traffic and a halt to alcohol sales at nearby restaurants.

 In March, the school found a location on Marion Street across from the No Name Deli, sandwiched by Cottontown and the Robert Mills Historic District.